 WordPress 5.5 brought a long list of exciting new features for the block editor, including an all-new block directory, and the introduction of block patterns, which make it easy to create complex, beautiful layouts, using pre-built combinations of text and media blocks that you can mix and match to create pages and posts even more quickly.

-The new editor, nicknamed, “Gutenberg,” introduces a new tool to WordPress called Blocks.
-With Blocks, you can insert, rearrange, and style all types of content without having to learn how to code.
+The block editor, enables you to insert, rearrange, and style all kinds of content without having to learn how to code.
 Simply add a new block to your page or post, and then focus on creating your content.

-By default, Gutenberg includes over a dozen different blocks, that represent the types of content you’ll likely need the most.
+Out of the box, WordPress includes over a dozen different blocks, representing the types of content you’ll likely need the most.
 But there are also hundreds more blocks being created by third-party developers every day.
-Right out of the box, Gutenberg includes text blocks like Paragraphs, Headings, Subheadings, and Quotes.
-And you can add multimedia, like Images, Photo Galleries, large, full-width Cover Images, and Video or Audio files.
-But you can also create custom layouts with multiple Columns, add Code Snippets, bulleted or numbered Lists, Buttons, and more.
+By default, you’ll get text blocks like paragraphs, headings, subheadings, and quotes.
+And you can add multimedia, like images, photo galleries, large, full-width cover images, and video or audio files.
+But you can also create custom layouts using multiple columns, add code snippets, bulleted or numbered lists, buttons, and more.

 What if I don’t like the new Editor?

-If you don’t like the new Gutenberg Editor, or you prefer a more familiar interface, no sweat!
+If you don’t like the Block Editor, or you prefer a more familiar interface, no sweat!
 Just install the Classic Editor plugin.

-Take the new editor for a test drive!
+Take the Block Editor for a test drive!